simon-v/bchinfo.org/en/full-node.md

 Search your distribution's package database for the missing file missing and install package containing that file.
 Then re-run `/usr/local/bin/bitcoin-qt` to see if it's missing another file.
-Repeat until Bitcoin Core GUI starts.
+Repeat until Bitcoin Cash Node GUI starts.

 You will be prompted to choose a directory to store the Bitcoin block chain and your wallet.
 Unless you have a separate partition or drive